PawelLipski/docker-ci-blog/blog.md

 For our use case, it means that any change to the files inside ci/tox/ will yield a new Docker image tag.

-To get the hash of a given directory within the current commit (HEAD), we can resort to a plumbing command called `rev-parse`:
+To get the hash of a given directory within the current commit (HEAD), we can use a plumbing command called `rev-parse`:

 ```shell script
 git rev-parse HEAD:ci/tox